runmat-org/runmat/docs/wasm/WASM_UP_PLAN.md

      - `materializeVariable(name, options)` for lazy previews when the user expands a large tensor.
 3. **Resource lifecycle**
    - [ ] Expose `reset()`, `dispose()`, and snapshot reload paths so the shell can soft-reset sessions without reloading WASM modules.
+     - ✅ `RunMatWasm` now exposes `dispose()` (mirrored by the TypeScript wrapper) which cancels executions, drops stdin handlers, and prevents hosts from reusing dead sessions.
+Hosts can call `session.dispose()` when unmounting a REPL tab to free memory without reloading the wasm blob.
    - [ ] Validate memory growth (wasm `memory.grow`) stays within limits and document thresholds for hosts.

 ## B. Plotting & Figure Bridge